BlobbyThe3rd/Bookmarklets-for-school/README.md

 These bookmarklets are some of the most overpowered bookmarklets you could ever find.
 And there right here.
 #How to Use
-Copy js, right click on Bookmarks Bar, paste into url
+Copy js, right click on Bookmarks Bar, paste into url.

+I did not make these boomarklets myself.